CMSgov/beneficiary-fhir-data/apps/utils/scripts/README-build-bfd.md

 By default maven will build every module and its dependencies.
 Sometimes you don't want to sit through a build of low level dependencies because you are focusing on the last couple of modules in the build.
-This option tells maven to start at the named module and build it and latest modules only.
+This option tells maven to start at the named module and build it and later modules only.

 For example, the `bfd-pipeline-rda-grpc` module is a dependency of several other modules.
 If you are making changes to `bfd-pipeline-rda-grpc` and want to run the tests in dependent modules